Skip to Main Content

 What data should be collected for each included study?

-According to the JBI Reviewer's Manual (Methodology for Scoping Reviews, chapter 11), key information to chart for each paper includes:
+According to the JBI Manual for Evidence Synthesis, Chapter 11: Scoping reviews, 11.2.7 Data extraction, key information to chart for each paper can include:

 • Author(s)